carbon-io/atom/README.md

 Classes can define a super-class from which it extends via the ```_type``` meta property (the same way object specify which class they are an instance of when using the ```o``` operator).

-If the class being defined has a super-class Maker will automatically chain constructors, calling the constructor of the super-class before calling the constructor of the class being defined.
+If the class being defined has a super-class Atom will automatically chain constructors, calling the constructor of the super-class before calling the constructor of the class being defined.

 ##### _super (XXX implemented -- not final)